The answers on the TOP 40 frequently asked questions about

 iPoint's SCIP solution

-iPoint SCIP is a web-based application.
+The iPoint SCIP Database Connector is a web-based application.
 It comprises the following key features:

 - Extraction of SCIP relevant data from your iPoint source system OR